yousefelassal/quote-cron/README.md

 > Your sacred space is where you can find yourself again and again.

 > The pine stays green in winter... wisdom in hardship.

+> The invariable mark of wisdom is to see the miraculous in the common.